q3769/conseq4j/README.md

      * This is usually via a single caller thread.
      *
      * Concurrency is achieved when shopping events of different shopping cart IDs are
-     * processed in parallel, by different executors.
+     * processed in parallel by different backing threads.
 Sequence is maintained on all
-     * shopping events of the same shopping cart ID, by the same executor.
+     * shopping events of the same shopping cart ID, via linear progressing of one
+     * `CompletableFuture` stage.
      */
     public void onMessage(Message shoppingEvent) {
         conseqService.execute(() -> shoppingEventProcessor.process(shoppingEvent),